RSS

 loading

-While most of the risks of being a truck driver are faced while you are driving your CMV, you must be aware of potential dangers when the truck is being loaded or unloaded.
+While most of the risks of being a truck driver are faced while you are driving your CMV, you must also be aware of potential dangers when the truck is being loaded or unloaded.
 In some situations, you may be loading the cargo yourself, perhaps using a hand pallet jack, a powered pallet jack, or a forklift.
 The Occupational Safety and Health Administration (OSHA) requires that anyone using a forklift or a powered pallet jack complete a training program, so do not use these unless you have been properly trained and certified.

 Hand pallet jacks do not need special certification, but you still need to use them safely.
 Make sure that the load on the pallet is properly balanced and that you have positioned the forks far enough under the pallet before raising the load.